punekarshailesh/leetcode-gfg-Solved/README.md

 # LeetCode_Codes
-Questions solved on LeeetCode platform
+Questions solved on LeeetCode and Gfg platform